kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 1) poststart hooks
 1) Probes became active again

-#### Best-effort Pre-stop hooks
-The prestop hooks will be respected on a best-effort basis.

 #### Termination Grace Periods
 The `TerminationGracePeriodSeconds` is not respected.
 In many cases, best effort cleanups and termination grace periods are desired for real terminations, such as pod being deleted or evicted.
 However, they might not be expected for quick in-place restarts.
 Because the container will restart in-place relatively quickly, there shouldn’t be much concern about skipping the cleanup.
 The termination grace periods will still be respected if the pod is terminating (not restart in-place).

 This provides “graceful termination” for real terminations and “fast and nongraceful termination" for in-place restarts.

-**Alternative1**: Respect pod.Spec.terminationGracePeriodSeconds
+**Rejected Alternative**: Respect pod.Spec.terminationGracePeriodSeconds

 An alternative would be to respect the terminationGracePeriod on the pod level; all containers will be using the same value of pod-level termination grace period.
 This gives containers the opportunity to perform graceful termination even during restarts.
 However, this could cause “unexpected cleanup” being performed during the PodRestart; and could slow down the restart process.

 This provides “graceful termination” for real terminations as well as “slow and graceful termination” for in-place restarts.

-**Alternative2**: Customizable TerminationGracePeriod for RestartPod
+**Potential future improvement**: Customizable TerminationGracePeriod for RestartAllContainers

-Another alternative is to allow users to specify a separate terminationGracePeriod for RestartPod action.
+Another alternative is to allow users to specify a separate terminationGracePeriod for RestartAllContainers action.
 With this setup, containers can have appropriate time to cleanup for real terminations, and can have shorter (or even none) periods for in-place restarts.
 Similar to the probe-level termination grace periods, which overrides the pod-level termination grace period.

 This does add extra complexity to the API and implementation.
-It can be extended in the future if there are feature requests for RestartPod specific termination grace periods.
+It can be extended in the future if there are feature requests for RestartAllContainers specific termination grace periods.

+#### Prestop Hooks
+Because termination grace periods is not respected, the prestop hooks will not be executed.
+If prestop hooks execution are desired for in-place restart, it could be potentially included with the Customizable TerminationGracePeriod for RestartAllContainers improvement.

 #### Containers in Runtime
 Init containers, sidecar containers, and regular containers are all removed from the runtime to ensure a clean restart of the pod.
 Ephemeral containers are kept, because they are ephemeral in nature and should not be executed again.